AlloyTools/models/models/key-value-store/key-value-store.md

 let unchanged[r] { (r)' = (r) }

--- Set of all keys in the key-value-store sig Key {}
+-- Set of all keys in the key-value-store sig Key {
+	var store: lone Value										-- Each key points to one or no value, represents the current state of the store }

 -- Set of all values
 sig Value {}

--- The store (changed over time by transactions committing) one sig Store {
-	var store: Key -> lone Value,								-- Each key points to one or no value var openTx: set Transaction,								-- Set of open snapshot transactions }

 -- Set of all transactions
 sig Transaction {
-	var snapshotStore: Key -> lone Value,						-- Snapshot of `store` for this transaction var written: set Key,										-- Keys written to in this transaction var missed: set Key,										-- Writes (from concurrently committed transactions) -- invisible to this transaction
+	var snapshotStore: Key -> lone Value,						-- Snapshot of `store` for this transaction var written: set Key,										-- Keys written to in this transaction var missed: set Key,										-- Writes (from concurrently committed transactions) invisible to this transaction }

-}
+var sig OpenTransaction in Transaction {}

 -- Open a new transaction
 pred openTx[t: Transaction] {
-	t not in Store.openTx
+	t not in OpenTransaction
-	openTx' = Store -> (Store.openTx ++ t)
+	OpenTransaction' = OpenTransaction + t
-	snapshotStore' = snapshotStore ++ (t -> Store.store)
+	snapshotStore' = snapshotStore + (t -> store)

 	unchanged[written]
 	unchanged[missed]